-If a student finds themselves in urgent need, they can apply for an emergency grant.
+If you find yourself in urgent need, you can apply for an emergency grant.
 Emergency grants are for a maximum award of £150 to help with immediate urgent living expenses (such as groceries, travel, childcare etc...).

-Students apply for an emergency grant by submitting a written statement along with recent bank and credit card statements for the last 1 month via our Hardship Fund Contact Form.
+Apply for an emergency grant by submitting a short written statement along with recent bank and credit card statements for the last 1 month via our Hardship Fund Contact Form.
 Select the 'Are you applying for an emergency grant?' tick box when completing the form.

-Once this has been received, the student will be offered an appointment with one of our specialist Money and Budgeting Advisors as soon as possible to determine their needs.
+Once this has been received, you will be offered an appointment with one of our specialist Money and Budgeting Advisors as soon as possible to determine your needs.

 If a grant is awarded, payment will normally be paid the next working day by BACS.